AlexMordred/laravel-email-verification/README.md

 return EmailVerification::registeredApi($user);
 ```

-The `registeredApi()` method generates a token for a newly registered user, emails it to them, and returns a JSON response:
+The `registeredApi()` method generates a token for a newly registered user, emails it to them, and returns a JSON response.

-2) Register the package's middleware which will logout and redirect to the login page users with unverified emails.
+2) Register the package's middleware which logs out all the authenticated users with unverified emails and returns a JSON response with a 409 status code.
 You can do this in the `app/Http/Kernel.php` file like this.

 ```php
 ...